G0f0rward/docker-hostmapper/README.md

 Tested on Linux based Machines.

 # Idea
-More Ideas and contribution are more welcome.
+More Ideas and contribution are welcome to make this more efficient.